taotriad/BabySomnia/BOCA_hints.md

 BOCA represents Speak No Evil (🙊).

-The "too many angels dying" part of the lyrics (most likely) refers to two idols, Sulli from f(x) and Goo Hara from Kara, who committed suicide just a few months before the release of Scream.
+The "too many angels dying" part of the lyrics (most likely) refers to two idols, Sulli from **f(x)** and Goo Hara from **Kara**, who committed suicide just a few months before the release of Scream.

 BOCA means "Mouth" in Spanish & Portuguese.
+The hand gesture also symbolises a mouth.

 ## Notes